adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 	$(GPP) -o $(main_o) -c $(main_c)
 ```

 Here main.o is the target and main.cpp is the dependency.
-When the target is called, compilation will only happen if there is a change in main.cpp.
+The compile command will only execute if a change was made to main.cpp.

+A rule can have multiple dependencies and they are listed to the right of the colon.

 For convenience, Make has some automatic variables so that we don't have to make sure that the files referenced in the compilation command match those in the rule. \$@ returns the filename for the target.  \$< returns the first filename in a list of dependencies.
 It allows for adding additional dependencies without adding them to the command.